djayepro3/image-resampling-interpolation/README.md

 ```

-Resampling estimates the intensity $ I'(x', y') $ at new spatial locations that may not align with the original pixel grid.
+Resampling estimates the intensity $I'(x', y')$ at new spatial locations that may not align with the original pixel grid.

 ---